andreasabel/inCode/entry/introduction-to-singletons-1.md

 lockDoor :: Door 'Closed -> Door 'Locked

-lockAnyDoor :: SingDS s -> (Door s -> Door 'Locked) lockAnyDoor = \case
+lockAnyDoor :: SingDS s -> Door s -> Door 'Locked lockAnyDoor sng door = case sng of
-    SOpened -> lockDoor . closeDoor  -- in this branch, s is 'Opened SClosed -> lockDoor              -- in this branch, s is 'Closed SLocked -> id                    -- in this branch, s is 'Locked
+    SOpened -> lockDoor (closeDoor door) -- in this branch, s is 'Opened SClosed -> lockDoor door             -- in this branch, s is 'Closed SLocked -> door                      -- in this branch, s is 'Locked
 ```

-(the `\case` is *LambdaCase* syntax)

 `lockAnyDoor` is a function that can take a door of any state (a `Door s` of any
 `s`) and *lock* it using a composition of `lockDoor` or `closeDoor` as